-The gap between state needs and the funding available are not unique to South Carolina.
-High infrastructure demands nationwide have led to a wide gap between the cost of the roadway improvement needs and the amount of money available for financing projects.
+The gap between state roadway construction needs and available funding is not unique to South Carolina.
+High infrastructure demands nationwide have led to a wide gap between the cost of the needed roadway improvements and the amount of money available for financing projects.
 This has resulted in a movement toward the use of innovative finance techniques and other methods of project delivery such as the design/build approach, as explained in Section 1.11.
 In an effort to take advantage of every opportunity to attract the funds necessary for the project, other available means to provide the financing for this project will be explored.

 Congress also has recognized this gap and has enacted changes in federal legislation to permit the use of innovative financing.
-Previous highway bills began addressing innovative financing by permitting the establishment of State Infrastructure Banks (SIB's) which allow the use of federal funds to make loans to projects which require additional funding to advance the projects in a timely manner.
-South Carolina has the most successful SIB in the country.
-This bank has assisted in the financing of over \$3 billion of projects in the state.
+Previous highway bills began addressing innovative financing by permitting the establishment of State Infrastructure Banks (SIB's), which allow the use of federal funds to make loans to projects that require additional funding to advance the projects in a timely manner.
+South Carolina has the most successful SIB in the country, assisting in the financing of over \$3 billion of projects in the state.
 However, these loans require some form of revenue to pay debt service over the life of the bonds, which are issued by the bank.
 Loan repayments have included local fees and taxes as well as state truck registration fees, gas tax, and future federal highway funds.